-Varying FRs, sulfuric acid concentrations and condensation sinks during the two measurement campaigns were shown in Fig. 8.
-Although the estimated concentrations of sulfuric acid were the highest on the rooftop in December when the calculated condensation sinks were comparable to those in April, the corresponding FRs were the smallest.
-It is well known that nucleation of sulfuric acid enhanced by organics dominantly determine FRs in the urban atmosphere (Zhang et al., 2004, 2009, 2010; Wang et al., 2010).
-The smallest FRs at the rooftop site in December can be due to the lack of sufficient low-volatility organics or amines, which were possibly associated with low biogenic emissions at the low ambient temperature.
+Varying NPF rates, sulfuric acid concentrations and condensation sinks during the two measurement campaigns were shown in Fig. 8 and analyzed.
+Although the estimated concentrations of sulfuric acid (SO2 data only on the rooftop were available) were the highest on the rooftop in December when the calculated condensation sinks were comparable to those in April, the corresponding NPF rates were the smallest.
+It is well known that nucleation of sulfuric acid enhanced by organics dominantly determine NPF rates in the urban atmosphere (Zhang et al., 2004, 2009, 2010; Wang et al., 2010).
+The smallest

+NPF rates at the rooftop site in December can be due to the lack of sufficient low-volatility organics or amines, which were possibly associated with low biogenic emissions at the low ambient temperature.

-Relative to the rooftop site, the largely increased FRs at the street site in December were unlikely due to the increased concentrations of sulfuric acid.
-Our arguments were presented as below: 1) using the measurements in April as a reference, the concentrations of sulfuric acid were probably lower at the street site than at the rooftop site on basis of lower FRs and larger condensation sinks at the street site, the scavenging effect should also occur in December and lower the concentrations of sulfuric acid at the street site; 2) in the December, the mixing ratios of SO2 at 1-2 hours immediately before NPF were 3-5 ppb at the rooftop site.
-The SO2 was mainly from domestic heating and the traffic-derived SO2 at the street site was roughly estimated to be <1.3 ppb according to the results in our previous studies (Meng et al., 2015 a,b).
-The concentrations of sulfuric acid at the street site may be very likely close to or even lower than those at the rooftop site since the stronger scavenging effect probably canceled out the traffic-derived contribution to sulfuric acid.
+Relative to the rooftop site, the largely increased NPF rates at the street site in December were unlikely due to the increased concentrations of sulfuric acid.
+Our arguments were presented as below: 1) using the measurements in April as a reference, the concentrations of sulfuric acid were probably lower at the street site than at the rooftop site on basis of lower NPF rates and larger condensation sinks at the street site; the scavenging effect should also occur in December and lower the concentrations of sulfuric acid at the street site; 2) the mixing ratios of SO2 at the rooftop site in December were much larger than those in April.
+The sulfur content in the gasoline and diesel was limited to be below 50 ppm at that time.
+Thus, the SO2 contributed from on-road vehicles should be negligible, comparing to the background concentration of SO2 in December even at the street site.

-Combining possibly low emissions of biogenic precursors in December, stronger condensational sinks and larger FRs at the street site in December, we inferred that NPF enhanced at the street site in December were very likely due to the nucleation of H2SO4 enhanced by additional chemicals such as organics and amines from vehicle emissions.
-There is a need for further simultaneous measurements of vapor precursors such as HOMs and organic acids (Zhao et al., 2009), and chemical compositions of ~10 nm particles at the rooftop site and street site simultaneously.
+Combining possibly low emissions of biogenic precursors in December, stronger condensational sinks and larger NPF 290 rates at the street site in December, we inferred that NPF enhanced at the street site in December was very likely due to the nucleation of H2SO4 enhanced by additional chemicals such as organics and amines from vehicle emissions.
+This needs further investigation because no chemical composition data in newly formed particles were available currently.